aerospike/aerospike-client-python/doc/exception.rst

 .. py:exception:: BinNameError

-    Length of bin name exceeds the limit of 15 characters.
+    Either length of bin name exceeds the limit of 15 characters, or namespace's bin name quota was exceeded.

     Error code: ``21``